We offer essays and videocasts that outline ways in which we can collectively address the challenges posed by the virus.

 A key to engaging with people and organizations outside your home is connecting via your computer and a video conferencing platform.
 You need to be in touch with other people and it is fortunate that the virus has hit just at the time when most of us have computers and just in time for the introduction of powerful software tools that enable us to talk to and see other people from our community–and from around the world.

-While several other video conferencing platforms are available, we suggest using Zoom as a resource during the Pandemic.
+Several video conferencing platforms are available, one of which is the widely-popular Zoom.
+Because of its rapid expansion during the pandemic, Zoom has experienced some growing pains–including pains associated with security.
+Nevertheless, Zoom should be considered.
 Here is the link to a special page that Zoom has prepared regarding the Pandemic.

 Communities of Heart